roehampton/module-content/computer-systems/assessment/performance-bsc.md

 # Computer Systems Coursework 2 -- System Performance

 Part 2 of the coursework is worth 60% of the total coursework mark.
-The submission deadline is **Friday 18th December online via Moodle by 23.59.**

 Part 2 of the coursework focuses on system performance.
 This covers the module learning outcomes: